Reporting to the University

 What happens after ECRT receives a report?

-- An ECRT Equity Specialist reaches out to the complainant (the person who reported being harmed) to provide information about campus resources and to invite the complainant to meet.
+2. An ECRT intake and supportive measures specialist reaches out to the complainant (the person who reported being harmed) to provide information about campus resources and to invite the complainant to meet.

 Reporting Procedures